jaclu/ish-fstools/README.md

 - Adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin
 - Custom /etc/inittab and app launcher, aimed at handling some of the iSH quirks
-- Pleny of room for user config, like what apps to install and so on
+- Plenty of room for user config, like what apps to install and so on
 - Deploying via ansible

-## Preparaiton
+## Preparation

 ### iSH node

-Only relevant if deploying via ansible to the iSH node, if the FS is prepared in a chroot, then the resulting FS can be deployed directly.
+This step is only necessary if deploying via Ansible to the iSH node.
+If the filesystem is prepared in a chroot environment, the resulting filesystem can be deployed directly.

 #### Install a minirootfs on iSH